ozancaglayan/python-emotiv/README.md

 Just run ```python setup.py install``` to install the module on your system.

-Screenshot
+Data Logger
 ==========

-When you run utils/datalogger.py, it will update what it gets from your headset and output the data once in a second on your terminal:
+When you run emotiv/epoc.py as a standalone application, it will dump sensor data to the terminal:

 ![Terminal screenshot](https://raw.github.com/ozancaglayan/python-emotiv/master/doc/sc_console.png)

-Note that the datalogger is outdated and does not use the latest EPOC class from this repository.
-I will port it to the new interface as soon as it's possible.

 Authors
 =======